Kim Hee-sun: Career

-Kim Hee-sun won the Fair Face Beauty Contest in 1992 when she was a middle school student, and began modeling in teen magazines.
+Kim Hee-sun won the Fair Face Beauty Contest in 1992 while in middle school and began modeling in teen magazines.
 In 1993, Kim, then a high school sophomore, appeared in a commercial for Lotte Samkang's crab chips, which led to her acting debut in Dinosaur Teacher; and an MC gig for music show Live TV Music 20 that same year.